18F/identity-analytics-etl/docs/source/01-Document-Maintainer-Guide/02-Doc-Maintenance-FAQ/index.rst

 Where is the source file for the doc?
 ------------------------------------------------------------------------------

-- docs that integrated in doc site: https://github.com/18F/identity-analytics-etl/tree/master/docs/source
+- Docs that are integrated in doc site: https://github.com/18F/identity-analytics-etl/tree/master/docs/source
-- docs in draft and NOT integrated in doc site: https://github.com/18F/identity-analytics-etl/tree/master/docs/draft
+- Docs in draft status and are NOT yet integrated in doc site: https://github.com/18F/identity-analytics-etl/tree/master/docs/draft

 How can I integrate doc file into the doc site?